PalankiBharat/HeroIo/README.md

 - **Multi-modular Architecture:** Follow a multi-modular architecture approach for better code organization and scalability.
 - **Compose Navigation:** Use Compose Navigation with type-safe arguments and shared element transitions.

-## Getting Started

-## Setting Up Your Own GROQ API Key for AI Chat
-This app uses the GROQ API for its AI chat feature.
-Follow these steps to set up your own API key:

-- Go to the [**GROQ API Console**](https://console.groq.com/keys) and sign up for an account.
-- Obtain your API key from the console.
-- Open the data/utils/ApiConstants file in the project directory.
-- Add the following line to the file, replacing **YOUR_API_KEY** with your actual API key:

 ## Technologies Used

 - 🌐 **[Kotlin Multiplatform](https://www.jetbrains.com/kotlin-multiplatform/)**